ragatep/Full_Stack_App_with_React_and_a_Rest_API/README.md

 In addition, this project will require users to create an account and sign in to make changes to the database.

 In this project, I used my knowledge of JavaScript and JSX, React Router, setting up basic authentication, and CSS.
+[See it live!](https://full-stack-app-project-ten-app.herokuapp.com)

 ~ryan